top of page

 Rain Reserve

-• Aug 21
+• Aug 21, 2025

 • 2 min read

-Updated: Nov 28
+Updated: Feb 28

 When you install a rainwater tank, you’re not just buying a product, you’re making a long-term investment in your home, your land, and your future.

-One of the most common questions we get is: How long does it take for a tank to pay for itself?
 For most Kiwi homeowners and rural landowners, the answer is approximately three to five years.

 Immediate Savings

 The initial cost of a quality residential rainwater tanks depends on size and materials, but the savings start right away.
 Every litre of rain you collect and reuse is a litre you’re not paying for.
-In urban homes, rainwater is often used for toilets, garden irrigation, laundry, and washing vehicles.
-On lifestyle blocks or farms, it often becomes the main water source, replacing costly deliveries or strained bore supplies.

 Protection from Rising Costs

-The real savings become most obvious over time.
 During summer and drought periods, water costs tend to spike.
-With rainwater tanks NZ, you’re shielded from those seasonal increases.
+With water tanks in NZ, you’re shielded from those seasonal increases.
 Some households have seen their water bills drop by more than 50% simply by redirecting rainwater to common outdoor and greywater uses.

 Low Maintenance, Long Life